The Geography Minor

 Q: What is the ACSM?

-A: The American Congress on Surveying and Mapping (ACSM) is the main professional organization of land surveyors and has become a growing resource for GIS professionals.
+A: The National Society of Professional Surveyors (NSPS) is the main professional organization of land surveyors and has become a growing resource for GIS professionals.
 They have an education section linked from their website that has a listing of colleges and universities offering training for certification as a land surveyor (this depends on the state you are working in typically).